 While decades-old examples of hip hop and country cross-pollination can be found, country rap has been slow to find its footing as a genre.
 This has been due in large part to implicit (and sometimes explicit) racial lines drawn between hip hop’s predominately black-American artists and their mostly white, country contemporaries.
-This tension could be seen even as recently as 2019, when Lil Nas X’s “Old Town Road” was removed from the Billboard Hot Country charts while clearly trap-influenced tracks like Florida George Line and Bebe Rexha’s “Meant to Be” were permitted to stay.
+This tension could be seen even as recently as 2019, when Lil Nas X’s “Old Town Road” was removed from the Billboard Hot Country charts while clearly trap-influenced tracks like those adopted by the band Florida Georgia Line or Bebe Rexha’s song “Meant to Be” were permitted to stay.
 Fortunately, continued efforts in bridging these sounds have meant that country rap today has a solid portfolio of exciting music to be proud of.

 Modern country rap took flight in the late 90s and early 2000s, when artists like Bubba Sparxxx were able to achieve mainstream success based on their country rap sound alone.
 Depending on whether it’s ‘country’ or ‘rap’ that an artist wants to emphasize, different sonic influences can be prioritized.
 A country rap track could use hip hop’s head-nodding grooves to help forefront lyricism, with only select elements of country music added for dramatic effect.
 A country rap song could also prioritize sung vocals and southern-twang rap done over a 4/4 beat.